How to integrate Doppler marketing automation MCP with LangChain

 Introduction

 This guide walks you through connecting Doppler marketing automation to LangChain using the Composio tool router.
-By the end, you'll have a working Doppler marketing automation agent that can add new leads to my newsletter list, import conference attendees into vip subscribers list, list all campaigns sent this month, get details of unsubscribed users from last week through natural language commands.
+By the end, you'll have a working Doppler marketing automation agent that can add new leads to your newsletter list, import conference attendees into vip subscribers list, list all campaigns sent this month through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Doppler marketing automation account through Composio's Doppler marketing automation MCP server.